Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 ## How to Install and Run
 <ol>
 <li>
 This project uses the C++ programming language and was coded on CodeBlocks IDE.
 Therefore to run this project, please install the CodeBlocks IDE binary release and follow the instructions shown.
-The version you download will differ based on the operating system of your computer, Windows, macOS, or  <a href=https://www.codeblocks.org/downloads/binaries/>This</a> is the link for the installation.
+The version you download will differ based on the operating system of your computer, Windows, macOS, or Linux. <a href=https://www.codeblocks.org/downloads/binaries/>This</a> is the link for the installation.
 </li>
 <br>